rob-myers/rob-myers.github.io/articles/tech1.md

 ## Tech (js)

-The early 90s brought three pillars: HTML, CSS and JavaScript (JS).
+The early 90s brought three pillars:
+- HTML
+- CSS
+- JavaScript (JS).
 Whenever we visit a website we receive an HTML response, referencing or embedding CSS and JS.
 Our web browser renders the HTML and CSS immediately, and runs the JS to provide interactivity.